If you’re reading this publication, you’re most likely familiar with the “speed reload,” sometimes called the “combat reload” or “emergency reload.”

 I know it seems presumptuous for anyone to offer suggestions to improve a technique that has stood the test of time for well over 50 years, but in a timeframe that long, practitioners and instructors can always come up with little tweaks that can make a protocol work better.
 With that in mind, I respectfully offer the following for your consideration.

-The tactical reload procedure is a complex psycho-motor skill that is dependent on dexterity, and is therefore fumble-prone.
-This in turn leads to safety concerns, which logically call out for additional safety nets in the procedure.
+The tactical reload procedure is a complex psycho-motor skill that is dependent on dexterity and is therefore fumble-prone.
+This in turn leads to safety concerns, which logically call for additional safety nets in the procedure.

 - RELATED STORY: Gunfighting: How to Properly Reload Under Fire

 You want to be ready.
 This means that you will have practiced shooting two-handed while still holding that partial magazine in your support hand.
 It won’t be as efficient as a proper two-handed stance, but it will certainly put you in a better return-fire posture than shooting one-handed.
 Only after the scan would I personally stow the depleted magazine in a real-world situation.